• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » Biology » Simple Food Chains and a Worksheet!
+Home » Primary Science » Key Stage 1 Science » Simple Food Chains and a Worksheet!

 Simple Food Chains and a Worksheet!

 It is always tricky to get children to understand that living things can get eaten by other living things.
-We have tried very hard to make sure my children know that a chicken is a packet was in fact a live chicken and that they are food for us.
+We have tried very hard to make sure my children know that a chicken in a packet was once a live chicken and that they are food for us.

-So with that in mind we decided to do some work to look at food chains.
+So with that in mind, we decided to look at food chains.

-We got out all of the kiddies plastic animals and a few soft toy animals (ones that were missing) to help.
-We also picked some leaves from the garden and I made some red arrows on the computer and printed them out.
+We got out all of the children’s plastic animals and a few soft toy animals (ones that were missing) to help.
+We also picked some leaves from the garden, and I made some red arrows on the computer and printed them out.

 All the animals!